 J P Systems HIT Blog

-In September 2015, the company was awarded a five year US Department of Veterans Affairs contract with a $100 million ceiling, to support standardization efforts for the coding of medical terms.
-It’s the largest contract to date which the Mulrooney’s small business has received.
+In September 2015, J P Systems was awarded a five year US Department of Veterans Affairs contract with a $100 million ceiling, to support terminology standardization efforts.
 “It is for Healthcare IT data standards, which is our company’s niche.
-That’s the biggest problem in health care today.
+That’s the biggest problem in healthcare today.
 The incompatibilities exist on a very low level of the information.
-Over the last 30 years, medical concepts have been assigned different codes in different systems.
+Over the last few decades years, medical concepts have been assigned different codes in different EHR systems.
+These codes exist in the data files and their meanings do not.
 That is why electronic data exchange is so very difficult.
 There are other issues with EHRs, too.
-“If organizations have different missions, they’ll collect and store slightly different types of data at different levels of specificity” she said.
-“A cancer center will collect and store different details about a patient than a General Practitioner at a local clinic.
-The goal is to get them to map to one international standard so that patient data can be exchanged in an accurate way.
-You can’t make good clinical decisions without accurate, up-to-date, and complete information.”
-The path has been steadily upward for Mulrooney, who attended Colgate because it was a small university that offered both a computer science major and a women’s varsity tennis team.
-She was one of the few women then studying computer science at Colgate.
-Mulrooney ended up with a pre-med, computer science and chemistry triple major, which built the foundation for what she does today.
+“If organizations have different missions, they’ll collect and store slightly different levels of details” she said.
+“A cancer center will collect and store different details for a patient than a General Practitioner at a local clinic.
+The goal is to get the clinical data to map to international standards so that patient data can be exchanged in an accurate way.
+The best clinical decisions are made based on accurate, up-to-date, and complete information.”